MicrosoftDocs/sql-docs/docs/relational-databases/system-stored-procedures/polybase-stored-procedures-sp-data_source_objects.md

 > [!NOTE]
 > This article describes objects introduced in SQL Server 2019 CU5.
 Both sp_data_source_objects and [sp_data_source_columns](/polybase-stored-procedures-sp-data_source_columns.md) were added in [SQL 2019 CU5](../../big-data-cluster/release-notes-big-data-cluster?view=sql-server-ver15#cu5).

   Both sp_data_source_objects and [sp_data_source_columns](/polybase-stored-procedures-sp-data_source_columns.md) can be used by customers for schema discovery of external objects.
 These system stored procedures allow the user via T-SQL to see the schema of tables that are available to be virtualized.
-These two stored procedures are behind the Data Virtualization Wizard extension for Azure Data Studio.
+These two stored procedures are behind the [Data Virtualization extension for Azure Data Studio](https://docs.microsoft.com/en-us/sql/azure-data-studio/extensions/data-virtualization-extension?view=sql-server-ver15).
 Use [sp_data_source_columns](/polybase-stored-procedures-sp-data_source_columns.md) to discover external table schemas represented in SQL Server data types.

 > [!NOTE]
 > This stored procedure currently supports only ODBC-based PolyBase connectors (not including BDC Storage Pool).